 What Problem Traversal Theory Is

-Created by Shadow Smith, Problem Traversal Theory (PTT) is a practical, critical thinking framework for uncovering clarity, focusing efforts, and solving the right problems.
-Built on the simple yet profound idea that:
+Created by Shadow Smith, Problem Traversal Theory (PTT) is a practical, problem management framework built on a simple, yet profound idea:

 Every problem is a desire.

 Without desire, there are no problems—only neutral observations of the world.
-This distinction matters because it prevents energy from being wasted on ideas that don’t truly need action.
-Instead, it focuses your efforts on solving authentic, meaningful problems that drive real change.
+This distinction matters because it prevents energy from being wasted on situations that don’t truly need action.
+Instead, it focuses efforts on authentic, meaningful problems that drive real change.

 Why Learn Problem Traversal Theory